|Ants carrying off a dead gecko.|

 A few days ago, after a comment I made to Chere in an email, she suggested I be more explicit on this topic in a story for our readers.
 “Hogwash,” I said.
 Our readers don’t want to hear us whine (“whinge” in Aussie or British speak) anymore on this topic.

 Chere went on to explain, that our readers may prefer to “Hear it like it is, the good, the bad and the ugly.”
-And, folks, at times, I’ll admit to avoid mentioning a lot of the ugly because, a) I’m “overly bubbly” attempting to look on the bright side and, b) We’d prefer our site not to become a deterrent for future renters for our thoughtful landlords and property managers who make every effort to create as perfect an environment as possible during our often lengthy stays.
+And, folks, at times, I’ll admit to avoiding mentioning a lot of the ugly because, a) I’m “overly bubbly” attempting to look on the bright side and, b) We’d prefer our site not to become a deterrent for future renters for our thoughtful landlords and property managers who make every effort to create as perfect an environment as possible during our often lengthy stays.

 Chere‘s preferred topic for today?
 Ants.
 Yep, ants.
 Those measly annoying, crawling relentless worldwide buggers…ants.
 They’re everywhere, especially here in Bali.
 (We’ve included no photos of ants today.
 Everyone knows what they look like).